davidjspooner/repoxy/requirements/ui/components/22_ui_component_concertina_shell.md

 - Each visible panel is wrapped in a `PanelContainer` with its own vertical (and optional horizontal) scrolling.
 - The Concertina Shell **does not** handle scrolling directly; it just arranges panel containers side by side.
+- Shell container flexes to fill the space between the header and the bottom of the viewport, with square corners and an optional accent border (e.g. 2 px) to visually separate it from the background.

 ## Live Updates & Deletion Handling